ustbzyt/agentic_RAG/README.md

 *   Utilizing a set of tools to gather information:
     *   Retrieving information about specific guests (using a local dataset).
     *   Fetching current weather information.
+    *   Performing web searches (using DuckDuckGo - *currently implemented in smolagents and LangGraph*).
-    *   *(Note: HubStatsTool and Web Search are currently implemented only in smol-agents, but can be added to others)*
+    *   *(Note: HubStatsTool is currently implemented only in smol-agents, but can be added to others)*
 *   Interacting with the user via:
     *   A Gradio web interface (`smol-agents`).
     *   A command-line interface (`LangGraph`).
 *   (Optional) Sending execution traces to Langfuse for observability.

 ## Frameworks